It’s hard not to love pie. Crisp layers of flaky pastry, baked golden with a hearty filling. And what could be more

-I’ve made the pies as individual servings, doing away with rivalry over who deserves the last piece of pie.
+Here, I’ve made individual servings, which does away with rivalry over who deserves the last piece of pie.
 The flavours are classic – bacon, chicken, leeks and potatoes!
-What’s not to love?
 If you’re pushed for time, prepare the filling the day before and pop the pastry lids on when you’re ready to bake the pies.
-These chicken pies are also an easy way to feed a crowd, in which case I’d make double and bake in two large ovenproof dishes.
+To feed a crowd, make double and bake in two large ovenproof dishes.

 Chicken pot pies with leeks and bacon